 Enjoy the Scene, and Keep it Clean

-With the support of Think Blue San Diego, the San Diego Parks and Recreation Department, the County of San Diego, the coalition aims to educate beachgoers about the harms of beach and marine litter, and how we can lessen our impact by swapping out single-use, disposable products with reusable alternatives.
+With the support of Think Blue San Diego and the San Diego Parks and Recreation Department the coalition aims to educate beachgoers about the harms of beach and marine litter, and how we can lessen our impact by swapping out single-use, disposable products with reusable alternatives.

 A simple way to make a huge difference is opting for reusable items in place of disposable, single-use plastics.

-- Do not purchase styrofoam containers or single-use plastic cups.
+- Do not purchase single-use plastic cups.
 Use hard plastic or metal coolers, insulated bags and reusable, beach-safe cups as alternatives.